pauljackways/TokenGame/README.md

 to send your attack, use the button next to the IR receiver.
 This will disable the other player for a specified amount of time, and decrease their health bar.
 Once a player's healthbar reaches zero, they are dead and the game will end on their device.
 The last player with their game still running is the winner.

+Set-up:

+There are various macro options for the game.
+These include the totem number of lives (MAX_HEALTH), total number of totems (TOTEM) (both from game.c), the time an attack goes for (ATTACK_TIME), pacer frequency (PACER_FREQ) (attack.c).
+Make sure that if you are playing on two different computers, that these macros are the same for each device.

+Plug the two UC funkits into the computer containing the gamefile.
+Open the the game in VSCode and type make into the terminal.
+You should see text start to appear in the terminal.
+After the terminal stops, type make program and wait for the text in the terminal to stop before typing make program again.
+You should see that both UC funkits have now turned on.